 Cookie dough:

-- In a large bowl, sift together flour, baking powder, baking soda, salt, ginger, cinnamon, allspice, and cloves and nutmeg.
+- In a large bowl, sift together flour, baking soda, salt, ginger, cinnamon, allspice, and cloves and nutmeg.
 Set aside.

 - In the bowl of an electric stand mixer fitted with the paddle attachment, cream together on medium speed butter and sugar until well combined, about 2 – 3 minutes.
 Add in the evaporated milk, molasses, and vanilla; mix until combined.
 Gradually add the flour mixture at low speed; mix until just combined.
 NOTE: the dough might look dry, but it's okay; just use your hands to bring the dough together in one ball.